-- 1. Pets/animals other than tropical fish in tanks not to exceed five gallons; - Refrigerators, aside from those provided, unless allowed for documented medical reasons.
-In such cases, refrigerators should be no larger than four cubic feet internal dimensions and a maximum of 280 watts per room; - 3.
-Guns, knives (except safe utensils for cutting food) and other lethal weapons; - 4.
+- Pets/animals other than tropical fish in tanks not to exceed ten gallons; Possession of pets of any kind in any university hall or property, with the exception of fish maintained in a ten-gallon or less fish tank.
+This sub-section does not apply to service animals or to emotional support animals (also known as therapy animals or companion animals) that have been approved by the Office of Veteran and Disability Support Services; - 2.
+Refrigerators, aside from those provided, unless allowed for documented medical reasons.
+In such cases, students should contact the Student Health Center about appropriate documentation.
+Pending approval, the department will provide a micro-fridge for the student - Guns, knives (except safe utensils for cutting food) and other lethal weapons; - 4.
 Fireworks, hot plates, heat producing devices (George Foreman grills, popcorn poppers, etc.), candles, plug-ins. - 5.
-Hoverboard

-- 6. Prohibited Behavior (Includes but is not limited to) - 1.
-Use of illegal drugs, as defined by chapter 90 of the North Carolina Statute and other acts which violate federal, state or local laws; - 2.
+Hoverboard - 6.
+Prohibited Behavior (Includes but is not limited to) - Use of illegal drugs, as defined by chapter 90 of the North Carolina Statute and other acts which violate federal, state or local laws; - 2.
 Throwing, bouncing and/or otherwise playing ball in residence halls/facilities; - 3.
 Horseplay, including climbing out of windows and/or onto roofs, for any reason; - 4.
-Riding bikes, skateboards, shopping carts or any other conveyance in halls or breezeways; - 5.
-Public nudity, except in residence hall rooms (during non-visitation hours) and restroom shower areas; - 6.
+Riding bikes, skateboards, shopping carts or any other conveyance in halls or breezeways;

+- 5. Public nudity, except in residence hall rooms (during non-visitation hours) and restroom shower areas; - 6.
 Indecent exposure; - 7.
 Unsanitary acts (see Sanitary Conditions in Residence Halls in the manual on Student Conduct Proceeding Processes); - 8.
 Intimate sexual activity in residence halls and/or on the premises thereof; - 9.
 Any act that could threaten the safety and/or well-being of members of the residence hall community; - 10.
+Parties;

-Parties; - 11.
-Underage drinking; - 12.
-Guests and other non-residents staying overnight; - 13.
-Solicitation; - 14.
-Illegal entry; - 15.
-Physical altercations; - 16.
-Bullying and cyberstalking.
+11. Underage drinking;

+- 12. Guests and other non-residents staying overnight;

+- 13. Solicitation;

+- 14. Illegal entry;

+- 15. Physical altercations;

+- 16. Bullying and cyberstalking.